 Step 5: Prepare documents for advising session

-Step 6: Attend New Student Orientation.
+Step 6: View New Student Orientation video.

 Questions others are asking.

-Please note that the following certificates are only available for Juniors and Seniors:
+Please note that the following certificates are only available for juniors and seniors:

-• Accounting: Small Business Accounting
+- Accounting: Small Business Accounting

-• Criminal Justice: BLET Transfer Prep
+- Criminal Justice: BLET Transfer Prep

-• Early Childhood Education: Child Development
+- Early Childhood Education: Child Development

-• Early Childhood Education: Introduction to Early Childhood
+- Early Childhood Education: Introduction to Early Childhood

-• Health Information Technology
+- Health Information Technology

-• Medical Assisting
+- Medical Assisting

 *Students are subject to high school transcript evaluation to determine CCP course eligibility.